HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/ilocommands.md

         Remote Group: Reading Users:S-1-7-23
 ```

 To add custom local role maps include the `ldap` argument with the `--addrolemap` option with the form `PrivNum1;PrivNum2;...:RemoteRoleGroup:OptionalSID`.
+Multiple rolemaps can be added with '#' as seperator.
 Numbers of privileges can be found in the help text.

 ```shell
 iLOrest > directory ldap --addrolemap "10;2;3:Another remote role:S-1-7-23"